-¶47.
+- ¶44.
 Section 1.
 Salaries for all employees employed in positions represented by S.A.W. and covered by this bargaining unit are set forth in Appendix A attached hereto and made a part hereof.
-In addition, the work year for each bargaining unit position is listed in Section 2 of Article V hereof.
+In addition, the work year for each bargaining unit position is listed in Section 2 of Article V hereof. - ¶45.
+Section 2.
+On October 1st of each school year, if any K-5 Principal's school has more than 550 students, s/he shall be entitled to a stipend in the amount of \$3,000, to be paid in two installments through regularly schedule payrolls in January (\$1,500) and in June (\$1,500).

-¶48.
-Section 2(a).
-As to those employees who as of the appropriate dates, hereinafter set forth, have completed the required semester hours of approved study beyond their sixth year there is to be payment of an increment, hereinafter referred to as the increment prescribed by Section 2, which increment is to be paid in accordance with the itemization listed below:

-6th yr. + 15 \$1,100.00 per year

-6th yr. + 30 \$1,300.00 per year

-Ph.D./Ed.D degree \$1,800.00 per year

-¶49.
-These amounts shall be in addition to the amounts prescribed by Appendix A, and shall be paid as part of the regular paycheck received by the employee.

-¶50.
-The increment for 6th yr. + 15 semester hours shall be payable only to those administrators who were eligible for such increment prior to July 1, 1996.

-(b) Any employee who is entitled to receive the increment prescribed by Section 2 hereof shall be paid the additional amount of monies, as a part of, and pro-rated on an annual basis through, the regular paycheck provided he was the recipient of the necessary academic requirements for the increment (prescribed in Section 2(c) hereof) as of the September 1st or March 1st of any given calendar year, immediately following the recording of proof of completion of the said degree and/or credits with the office of the Superintendent of Schools.
-A thirty (30) day grace period to October 1st or April 1st shall be allowed for presentation of these credits following the completion of the summer Term or of the Fall Term, respectively.

-¶52. (c) In order for the employee to be entitled to the increment, additional study, in order to be credited for entitlement to said increment, must be completed in a planned program of an accredited institution of higher learning recognized by the Connecticut State Department of Education.
-The program must have been approved by the proper authorities of that institution and the Superintendent.

-¶53.
+In order to be eligible for payment of this stipend or any portion thereof, the Principal must be employed and in active status at the time payment is made.
+Said stipend will sunset on June 30, 2025 and no further payments shall be made after that date.

+- ¶46.
 Section 3.
-Each employee shall have his total annual salary including, in addition to his basic annual salary prescribed by Schedule A, the increment, if appropriate, prescribed by Section 2 hereof divided into twenty-six (26) equal payments and payable to him in twenty-six (26) equal installments commencing with the first paycheck of July and on bi-weekly basis thereafter during the term of this Agreement or until the employee's services are terminated, whichever event first occurs.
+Each employee shall have his/her total annual salary including, in addition to his/her basic annual salary prescribed by Schedule A, divided into twenty-six (26) equal payments and payable to him/her in twenty-six (26) equal installments commencing with the first paycheck of July and on bi-weekly basis thereafter during the term of this Agreement or until the employee's services are terminated, whichever event first occurs. - ¶47.

-¶54.
 Section 4(a).
 Newly appointed members of the S.A.W. bargaining unit shall be placed on the lowest step of the salary scale in the respective appropriate schedule of salaries, unless the Board, upon recommendation of the Superintendent, so determines that a higher step is warranted for newly appointed members with certified experience.
-All such exceptions will be forwarded to S.A.W. for informational purposes only and shall not be subject to the grievance procedure.
+All such exceptions will be forwarded to S.A.W. for informational purposes only and shall not be subject to the grievance procedure. - ¶48.

-¶55.
 Section 4(b).
 Any S.A.W. member promoted to a higher position or classification within the bargaining unit shall be placed at a step level which has a salary immediately higher than his/her current salary plus one additional step in the new position unless the Board, upon recommendation of the Superintendent so determines that a higher step is warranted due to circumstances of consideration.
-All such exceptions will be forwarded to S.A.W. for informational purposes only and shall not be subject to the grievance procedure.
+All such exceptions will be forwarded to S.A.W. for informational purposes only and shall not be subject to the grievance procedure. - ¶49.

-¶56.
 Section 4(c).
-For any promotion there will be a nine (9) month (excluding July and August) probationary period from the effective date of the appointment.
-If performance is not satisfactory, Article VII, Section 6 (b) and (c) shall apply.
+For any promotion there will be a ten (10) month (excluding July and August) probationary period from the effective date of the appointment.
+If performance is not satisfactory, Article VII, Section 6 (b) and (c) shall apply. - ¶50.

-¶57.
 Section 4(d).
-In years in which salary advancement is given, for purposes of advancement on the salary scale, any administrator serving in a S.A.W. position as of January 1 of a given year shall move to the next highest step on the salary schedule for the following July 1. ¶58.
+In years in which salary advancement is given, for purposes of advancement on the salary scale, any administrator serving in a S.A.W. position as of January 1 of a given year shall move to the next highest step on the salary schedule for the following July 1. - ¶51.
 Section 5.
 All paychecks will be issued by direct deposit to an institution of the S.A.W. member's choice.